Hair Color: Pros and Cons, or "Why I Stopped Coloring My Hair"

-POSTSCRIPT: The updated photo beneath the title shows my "natural frosting" as well as my DIY haircut.
-What do you think?
-I've become comfortable with the natural me.
+The updated photo (2019) beneath the article title shows that my "natural frosting" has nearly taken over.
+It also displays one of my DIY haircuts.
+I've become completely comfortable with the natural me.
 The best part?
-My new "do" doesn't cost me a cent!
+My new "do" is low-maintenance and doesn't cost me a cent!

 Thanks for reading and supporting this HubPages writer!

 I hope you will leave comments, and it's even okay to laugh at my vintage photos.
 (I did in the process of assembling them.)
 Your feedback is valuable to me.

 NOTE: I am the author of this article, and it is owned by me in entirety.
 It is not available for use by reproduction in any form without my express written permission.
 If you see all or any part of this article as written and/or my original photographs on another site, please notify me where it can be found.
 Theft of a writer's work is plagiarism, and stealing another's words is no less wrong than any other theft.